 - *Optional: We typically give the salmon a quick soak bath in water, lemon, and salt for 15-30 minutes before cooking.
 Doing this will reduce the “fishy” smell.
 It will also slightly break down the connective tissues of the fish, reducing the cooking time, and it will help preserve the healthy fish color.

 For the Marinade

 - Combine the Strawberry Balsamic Vinegar, minced garlic, honey, fresh oregano, Dijon mustard, salt, and pepper in a small bowl, whisk to combine, set aside.

 - Rinse the soaked salmon in cold water and pat dry with paper toweling.

 - Combine the salmon fillets and the marinade in a shallow dish, turning the salmon to coat on all sides, let set in the marinade for 30 minutes before grilling.

 - Place the marinated salmon fillets on the pre-heated grill directly onto the flexible grill sheet or grilling mat.
 Baste the salmon with some of the marinade juices, close the grill cover and cook for 4-minutes.
-Using a spatula, turn the salmon fillets over, baste again with the marinade juices, close the grill cover, and continue to cook for an additional 3-4 minutes.
-Baste again and flip once more before checking for doneness by pulling the salmon flesh slightly apart in the thickest part of the fillet.
+Using a spatula, turn the salmon fillets over, then baste again with the marinade juices, close the grill cover, and continue to cook for 3-4 minutes.
+Baste again and flip before checking for doneness by pulling the salmon flesh slightly apart in the thickest part of the fillet.
 The meat should begin to flake when pulled apart slightly.
-Remove from the grill and cover with aluminum foil to seal in the juices until ready to serve.
+Remove from the grill and cover with aluminum foil to seal the juices until ready to serve.

 - To serve, arrange an individual fillet portion on a plate and top with Strawberry Mango Summer Salsa.
 Enjoy!